SPRING CREEK MOUNTAIN TRAIL

-Toilets There is a basic loo at the campsite but no other facilities during the day hikes.
+Toilets There are no toilet facilities during the day hikes.
 We follow Leave No Trace principles and these will be outlined to you at the beginning of the trip.

 Track direction is from west to east taking a roughly northeast direction.